Skip navigation

 Nitrites in Urine

-A test called a urinalysis checks a sample of your urine (pee) to see if it has nitrites.
-Nitrites in urine may be a sign of a urinary tract infection (UTI).
+A urinalysis test checks for different cells, chemicals, and other substances in a sample of your urine (pee).
+This includes checking for nitrites.
+Nitrites in your urine may be a sign of a urinary tract infection (UTI).

-UTIs are caused by different types of bacteria.
+Different types of bacteria can cause UTIs.
 Many of these types of bacteria change a normal chemical in your urine, called nitrates, into another chemical, called nitrites.
 So, if you have nitrites in your urine, it usually means that you have a urinary tract infection (UTI).

 Other names: urine test, urine analysis, microscopic urine analysis, microscopic examination of urine, UA